madivolil5/CHURN-COMMUNICATION/README.md

 ### Modeling
 The following modeling techniques were used:
-Logistic regression
+-Logistic regression
-RandomForest Classification
+-RandomForest Classification
-DecisionTree Classification
+-DecisionTree Classification
 After evaluating the performance of the three models, RandomForest performed better than the rest.
 It was then tuned using max_depth which even showed slight improvement on the evaluation metrics